 HC=healthy control; D=depressed; T=teen/adolescent; A=adult.

+Where age-group differences are found in the sample, we will conduct further analyses per depression-status group to explore a potential interaction with depression.

 Relationship between reaction time (RT) and rank distance:

-We will test this secondary outcome by estimating the correlation between RT and the distance between an item pair and expect that rank distance will be negatively correlated with reaction time.
+We will test this secondary outcome by estimating the correlation between RT and the distance between an item pair and expect that rank distance will be negatively correlated with reaction time using Pearson’s correlation.
+RT will be log transformed in order to normalise the data.
+If data are not normally distributed, Spearman’s correlation will be conducted.

-(Leys et al., 2013)
+Outliers were removed from latency data using median absolute dispersion technique.
+This outlier removal technique is itself more robust to the presence of outliers and has been recommended for use with latency data (Leys et al., 2013).
+Using this approach, an outlier is defined as being greater than three scaled absolute deviations from the median [median(| Yi -median(Y)|)].
+Outliers were removed from the raw latency data for each subject in each environment.
+Latencies were then log transformed for use in linear regression models.

 Power analyses.

 Power analyses were conducted to calculate the required sample sizes to test the primary hypotheses using pwr package in R version 4.2.1; the code is presented in Table 3.
 We conducted power analysis using pwr.p.test function from pwr package to determine the sample size required to obtain 80% power to identify a 15% difference in proportions (i.e. a small-medium effect size; arcsine transformation was employed to transform this into a Cohen’s h (h) effect size of 0.3978).
+A small-medium effect size was chosen to strike a balance between power and required sample size.
 An alpha level of 0.05 was used and adjusted for 91 paired comparisons using Bonferroni correction (i.e. 0.05/91).
+Bonferroni correction was utilised in the power analysis for ease of calculation, however, as previously stated, FDR will be used in the statistical analyses.

 pwr.p.test(h=(asin(sqrt(0.15))),power=0.8,sig.level=(0.05/91),alternative="two.sided")